 This is a Paleo Thai Peanut Sauce with no peanuts!
 Instead of peanuts, it uses almond butter or sunflower butter.
 You can stir it up in one minute flat.
 Tasty, sweet, and slightly spicy, it makes an incredibly delicious sauce for salads, chicken satay, spring rolls, or a dip for vegetables.

-This easy, classic egg salad tastes something like my mom’s – except oh, it’s so much more flavorful.
+This easy, classic egg salad tastes something like my mom’s – except oh my, it’s so much more flavorful!
 Maybe that’s because the eggs are pasture-raised and organic, with bright orange yolks!
-Even better, it contains no mayo, so we have no more worries
+Even better, it contains no mayo, so you have no more worries